 To start using Privacy, follow these four easy steps:

-Privacy's Personal plan is free for domestic purchases and lets you create up to 12 virtual cards each month and enjoy the features and benefits described above.
-The two higher subscription tiers (Pro, $10 a month, and Premium, $25 a month) also provide cashback on eligible transactions totaling up to $4,500 and fee-free international transactions, among other benefits.
+Privacy's Personal plan is free for domestic purchases and lets you create up to 12 virtual cards each month, including Single-Use and Merchant-Locked Cards, and enjoy the features and benefits described above.